Gotland Breed Standard

 Important notice (our comment):

-Due to the fact Gotland lambs loses their perfect grey uniform color in late autumn, it is of highest importance market lambs are ready to market early, to ensure the value of the pelts and lambwool.
+Gotlands keep their perfect grey uniform color until late autumn, It is of highest importance market lambs are ready to market early, to ensure the value of the pelts and lambwool.
 Selection for growth rate and body conformation must be considered carefully for this reason, to minimize the overall need of supplemental feeding and thereby, increasing profitability in the breeding programme.
 Beautiful fleece and pelts in combination with good growth on pasture alone is dependent on genetic traits and good management practices.